dspeyer/dspeyer.github.io/magic.md

 # Metamagics

+These effects make other effects within a spell more powerful.
+They do not require a feat and can be applied to any school.

+Some metamagics have costs which are percentages.
+These are percentages *of the non-metamagic* costs.
+Round up if necessary, but at the very end (in case you have multiple non-integer costs).

+For example, suppose you wish to grant all your grad students a +6 morale bonus to gather information checks for the next 20 hours, and you have so many that they need a 9x9 meter room to fit.
+Encourage skill costs 3.
+Spread costs 1.
+Widen 3 costs 150% which is 4.5.
+Extend 3 costs 300% which is 9.
+Total rating is 3 + 1 + 4.5 + 9 = 17.5 rounds to 18.

 ## Magics of Time

-1. Extend: Increase a duration by a factor of 10^X (cost: 3X)
+1. Extend: Increase a duration by a factor of 10^X (cost: X00%)
-2. Permanency: Make a duration permanent (cost: 15)
+2. Permanency: Make a duration permanent (cost: 500% )
+2. Permanent Wait: Make the duration the spell can sit idle permanent (cost: 300%)
-3. Repeating: Instantaneous spell repeats X times at 1 round intervals (cost: 5X)
+3. Repeating: Instantaneous spell repeats X times at 1 round intervals (cost: (25X)0%)
-3. Slowly Repeating: Instantaneous spell repeats X times at 1 minute intervals (cost: X)
+3. Slowly Repeating: Instantaneous spell repeats X times at 1 minute intervals (cost: (5X)0%)
 4. Trigger: Spell remains latent up to 1 hour for a condition, then activates and is discharged (cost: 2)
 5. Repeating Trigger: Spell remains latent for 1 hour and activates whenever a stated condition is met, max 1/rd, max 10X times total OR X per day (cost: 10+X)
 6. Retarget: When spell is triggered, it targets a new target (cost: 1)